easystats/blog/content/portfolio/easystats.md

 title: easystats
 ---

-[easystats](https://github.com/easystats) is a suite of R packages designed to work together to make the user of advanced statistical techniques easy.
+[easystats](https://github.com/easystats) is a suite of R packages designed to make the use of advanced statistical techniques easy.